chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/RTC/RTC_Calendar/readme.txt

     - If no battery is connected to the VBAT pin: the BKP domain is reset and the RTC configuration is lost.

-LED1 is turned ON when the RTC configuration is done correctly.

 The current time and date are updated and displayed on the debugger in aShowTime and aShowDate variables.